Sinity/intercept-bounce/README.md

 The project includes various testing methods to ensure correctness and robustness.

 *   **Unit Tests:** Located in `tests/unit_*.rs`, these test individual modules and logic components in isolation.
 Run with `cargo test`.
 *   **Integration Tests:** Located in `tests/sanity.rs`, these test the main binary pipeline by piping simulated input events and checking the output.
-This includes tests for basic filtering, edge cases, complex sequences, and a high-throughput simulation (`test_high_throughput`).
+This includes tests for basic filtering, edge cases, complex sequences, and a high-throughput simulation.
 Run with `cargo test`.
 *   **Property Tests:** Located in `tests/property_tests.rs`, these use `proptest` to generate a wide range of inputs and verify that the filter behaves according to defined properties (e.g., output events are a subset of input, timestamps are non-decreasing for passed events).
 Run with `cargo test`.
 *   **Fuzzing:** Located in `fuzz/fuzz_targets/`, this uses `libfuzzer-sys` to test the filter with malformed or unexpected raw input event data.
 This helps discover crashes or panics caused by invalid inputs.
-Fuzz targets include testing the core filter logic (`fuzz_target_1`), the statistics accumulation (`fuzz_target_stats`), and the statistics printing/formatting (`fuzz_target_stats_print`).
+Fuzz targets include testing the core filter logic (`fuzz_core_filter`) and the statistics accumulation (`fuzz_target_stats`).
 Requires a nightly Rust toolchain and specific build commands.
 See the fuzzing documentation for details on building and running fuzz targets.

 To run all tests (excluding fuzzing, which requires a separate setup):